payprop/html-googlemaps-v3/README.md

 - $map->center($point)

     Center the map at a given point.
+Returns 1 on success, 0 if the point could not be found.

 - $map->zoom($level)